 ECoMMFiT research in this field is focused in the numerical and experimental study of small VAWT.
 As example, Computational Fluid Dynamics has been applied to the numerical analysis of the flow around a drag type turbine using 3DYNAMICS and ANSYS Fluent.
 The wake generated by the turbine and the power curve has been obtained and analyzed.
 Additionally a new numerical method has been developed to obtain the wake generated by the turbine using a short computational time.
 The Multiple Actuator Bloc method developed in collaboration with the Center of Computational Engineering and Integrated Design (CEID) from the Lappeenranta University of Technology (Finland) has proved to give good results.

 Numerical results have been compared with experimental data.
 One of the research laboratories of the ECoMMFiT is equipped with the Open Jet Wind Tunnel .
 This facility allow testing small wind turbines.
 The tunnel has 4 axial fans and a test section of 1.5x1.5 m2.
 It is equipped with a smoke visualization system and high-speed cameras for image recording.
-During 2017 a phD thesis will be presented comparing the experimental and numerical analysis of a VAWT.
+A PhD thesis was developed comparing the experimental and numerical analysis of a VAWT.

 - Ildefonso Cuesta

 - Jordi Pallarès